physionetchallenges/physionetchallenges.github.io/2024/submissions/index.md

 8. `run_model.py`: Do not change this script.
 It calls your functions from the `team_code.py` script to load and run your trained models to run on the test data.
 We will not use the `run_model.py` script from your repository, so any change made to this code will not be included.
 9. You can develop your code without Docker, but confirm that you can build a Docker image from your Dockerfile and run your code in Docker.
 10. Push or upload your code to the root/base directory of the master branch of your repository.
-11. We will download your code, build a Docker image from your Dockerfile, and run it on on our machines or Google Cloud.
+11. We will download your code, build a Docker image from your Dockerfile, and run it on on our machines or the cloud.

 ### <a name="docker"></a> Docker-specific FAQs